On the Weyl gravity extension of Higgs inflation: Minimal Weyl gravity for Higgs inflation

-We conclude this section by saying that the minimal Weyl gravity with a very small $\xi_H$ is an interesting possibility for unitarity.
+We conclude this section by saying that the minimal Weyl gravity with a very small $\xi_H$ is an interesting possibility without a unitarity problem below the Planck scale.
 However, we would need a very small $\lambda_H$ to get the correct CMB normalization, which requires a severe fine-tuning of the low-energy parameters for a small running Higgs quartic coupling at the inflation scale.
 Moreover, in our work, we are interested in the dynamical mechanism for unitarizing the original Higgs inflation with a large non-minimal coupling.
 So, we consider a possibility of extending the Weyl symmetry in the next sections.